-This information is for the June 2018 camp.
-This page will be updated when we announce dates for 2019.
+This information is for the June 2019 camp.

 You will be warmly welcomed on your arrival to the constellation camp field.
 The welcome team will register you on to the camp and assist you to settle in a camping circle that will be your home for the duration of the camp.

 The camp gates open on the morning of Thursday 20th June 2018 at 10am for arrival and setting up.
 The camp gates will be closed at 5pm and the first get together is 7pm.

 What we offer at constellation camp is a unique opportunity to do this wonderful work enhanced by the added experience of living on the land.
 This includes camping together in a circle, cooking together on a communal fire, and taking up the simple chop wood, carry water way of life.
 To facilitate this in the best possible way and with respect for the sacred land we are on, we will create three circles close together with a sheltered communal space in the centre.

 The evening meal and washing-up is something that is usually shared with the whole circle; a talk with your circle will establish how you wish to operate.

 Camping facilities on site include wood stove heated hot showers, clean and welcoming earth toilets, running water, and firewood for cooking fires.
 There is a fire point with extinguishers on the the site.
 Information on fire safety and using showers etc will be given out at the first meeting.